 By Jennifer Lux

 All human action is driven by psychological principles.
 When you run experiments and study the way your target audience engages with your brand from a data-driven perspective, you’ll naturally gain invaluable insights.
 You can then apply this data to optimize your site for conversions or leads.
-While many studies on brand psychology include expensive neuromarketing tactics, such as MRI, EEG, and facial coding, running basic experiments and testing on websites (like SmartBug does in a GDD capacity) yields nearly the same data in a more manageable and budget-friendly way.
+Although many studies on brand psychology include expensive neuromarketing tactics, such as MRI, EEG, and facial coding, running basic experiments and testing on websites (like SmartBug Media™ does in a GDD capacity) yields nearly the same data in a more manageable and budget-friendly way.

 Here are two psychological principles that can be leveraged and tested to increase the desired actions on your website.